----Carriage Bolts, Rivets, Staples, &c.
+Carriage Bolts, Rivets, Staples, &c.

 "With bolts and rivets firm and strong, Repairs the breach.
-The pliant thong All needful aid supplies."-EDWARDS.
+The pliant thong

+All needful aid supplies."-EDWARDS.

-It is many times truly surprising to witness how totally ignorant, and unmindful many people are, of the advantages and facilities there are within their reach, to render them needed aid in a needful time.
+It is many times truly surprising to witness how totally ignorant, and unmindful many people are. of the advantages and facilities there are within their reach, to render them needed aid in a needful time.
 Many people, and particularly farmers, are placed in circumstances many times, when, if they were compelled to stop, but for a short time, it would be attended with many dimes, and even dollars, disadvantage and damage to them; and when some little article, of only a few cents value, might eventually save a vast amount of labor and expense.
 It is no uncommon occurrence to see farmers, who profess to be very economical in their expenses, paying four or five times as much for an article, or to have a broken implement repaired, as it need to cost him.
 The truth is, many farmers go blundering along through the world, with their eyes, as it were, completely closed against their own interest.
-There are scores of little articles within the reach of every farmer, which would often greatly facilitate his operations, and save dollars of needless expenses I will mention
+There are scores of little articles within the reach of every farmer, which would often greatly facilitate his operations, and save dollars of needless expenses I will mention a few of them.

 CARRIAGE BOLTS, from one inch and a half in length, to eight inches long, well made, with turned heads on one end, and a nut and screw on the other end, may be obtained at almost every store in the country, costing only from two to four and five cents each, and which are very convenient and handy, and exactly adapted to the innumerable uses of bolts, in repairing a broken implement, or in making new ones.
-Such bolts farmers must have, from some source, and often a large number of them; and when made by a blacksmith, they usually cost four or five times more, and often are not half as good.
+Such bolts farmers must have, from some source. and often a large number of them; and when made by a blacksmith, they usually cost four or five times more, and often are not half as good.
 I know blacksmiths will endeavor to perbolts is worthless.
-True, it is sometimes of rather a poor quality; but all things considered, they are better bolts than of instances they are infinitely better than many of our country blacksmiths can make.
-Carriage bolts are made by machinery, the length of the bolt is made square, and the other round, just as they should be, to prevent their turning around, when putting on the nut-with a thread cut on them, and not worn on, by worthless dies, and with once, for all.
-Mr. Stedman has presented nuts neatly fitted.
-Bolts that are made by an exceedingly simple way of proving that common blacksmiths, are usually made of sel (and directly againstit) and moving with | less the heads are grasped in a vise, to hold

-The next article is RIVETS, which may be obtained of almost any size and length, at twelve to fifteen cents per pound; and in one pound there are a goodly number.
+True, it is sometimes of rather a poor quality ; but all things considered, they are better bolts than blacksmiths will make ; and in the majority | \$8 per day-which is often the case-and is of instances they are infinitely better than many of our country blacksmiths can make.
+Carriage bolts are made by machinery, straight, smooth, and true; about one half should be made, before hand, for any such the length of the bolt is made square, and the other round, just as they should be, to prevent their turning around, when putting on the nut-with a thread cut on them, and not worn on, by worthless dies, and with the poorest kind of round iron, with round ICAN of the 10th February, with much interheads, and the nuts often so imperfectly fit- est, and I thought that my mite of general stories high; 1 picker-house, 52 by 101, 4 sel (and directly against it) and moving with | less the heads are grasped in a vise, to hold The next article is RIVETS, which may be obtained of almost any size and length, at twelve to fifteen cents per pound; and in one pound there are a goodly number.
 A common blacksmith wants from six to fifteen ly, that they are totally uselsss.
-The holes for them may be too large; and then the rivcertain pressure (2,000 lbs.,) for this vessel and although the cap and head may be on he has presented, his vessel must drift direct- parts together as it should.
-There are many We have seen a vessel with all its sails set cost; whereas, if they are bought by the
+The holes for them may be too large ; and then the riv-